Defensible Space Assistance Program

 - Performed by professional contractors, who are bonded and insured.

-- You must be the legal owner of the property to be cleared.
+- You must be the legal owner of the property to be serviced.

-- You must be unable to complete this work due to physical, economic and/or other barriers.
+- You must be unable to complete this work due to economic barriers: